Donald Trump and fascism: Storming of Michigan state capitol

-Dehumanization and racism
+Dehumanization against political opponents and minorities

 Trump's embrace of far-right extremism and several statements and actions have been accused of echoing fascism, Nazi rhetoric, far-right ideology, antisemitism, and white supremacy.
-In 2018, Dr. Mike Cole, emeritus professor in education and equality at Bishop Grosseteste University (UK), stated that Trump's racist and fascistic rhetoric and accompanying agenda targeted at people of color in the US and elsewhere, and his use of Twitter promoted a public pedagogy of hate to add legitimacy to fascism.
-Cole highlighted neo-Nazi Andrew Anglin's connections to the alt-right to claim it is a new (neo-) fascist movement, but with links to older fringe white supremacist movements, rather than just a component of right-wing conservatism.
-Mattias Gardell has argued that Trump's "key fascist vision of national rebirth" featured "banal nationalism, Americanism, nativism, white supremacy, manifest destiny, and racialized discourse and practice".
-Gardell argues that while most Trump voters were not fascist, his rhetoric featured a return to "fascist elements" of political nostalgia and that a "heterogenous milieu of white nationalists, radical traditionalists, alt-right identitarians, conspiracy exposers, militias, neo-Confederates, and sovereign citizens" were knowingly catered to by Trump, which related to an important "affective dimension which fascism frequently caters to".
+In 2018, Dr. Mike Cole, emeritus professor in education and equality at Bishop Grosseteste University (UK), stated that Trump's racist and fascistic rhetoric and accompanying agenda targeted people of color in the US and elsewhere, and his use of Twitter promoted a public pedagogy of hate to add legitimacy to fascism.
+Cole highlighted neo-Nazi Andrew Anglin's connections to the alt-right to claim it is a new (neo-)fascist movement, but with links to older fringe white supremacist movements, rather than just a component of right-wing conservatism.
+Mattias Gardell has argued that Trump's "key fascist vision of national rebirth" featured "banal nationalism, Americanism, nativism, white supremacy, manifest destiny, and racialized discourse and practice."
+Gardell argues that while most Trump voters were not fascist, his rhetoric featured a return to "fascist elements" of political nostalgia, and that a "heterogeneous milieu of white nationalists, radical traditionalists, alt-right identitarians, conspiracy exposers, militias, neo-Confederates, and sovereign citizens" were knowingly catered to by Trump, which related to an important "affective dimension that fascism frequently caters to."

 Trump's comments comparing his political enemies to "vermin" who will be "rooted out" have been compared by several historians to fascistic rhetoric made by Adolf Hitler and Benito Mussolini.
 During a rally in 2023, Trump stated:

 In honor of our great veterans on Veterans Day, we pledge to you that we will root out the communists, Marxists, fascists, and the radical-left thugs that live like vermin within the confines of our country—that lie and steal and cheat on elections, and will do anything possible; they'll do anything, whether legally or illegally, to destroy America, and to destroy the American Dream.